jrouwe/JoltPhysics/Docs/Architecture.md

 * [SwingTwistConstraint](@ref SwingTwistConstraintSettings) - Attaches two bodies using a point constraint and a swing-twist constraint which approximates the shoulder joint of a human.
 * [SixDOFConstraint](@ref SixDOFConstraintSettings) - The most configurable joint allows specifying per translation axis and rotation axis what the limits are.
 * [PathConstraint](@ref PathConstraintSettings) - This constraint allows attaching two bodies connected through a Hermite spline path.
+* [GearConstraint](@ref GearConstraintSettings) - This constraint connects to two hinge joints and constrains them to connect two gears.
+* [RackAndPinionConstraint](@ref RackAndPinionConstraintSettings) - This constraint connects a hinge and a slider constraint to connect a rack and pinion.
+* [PulleyConstraint](@ref PulleyConstraintSettings) - This constraint connects two bodies through two fixed points creating something that behaves like two bodies connected through a rope.
 * [VehicleConstraint](@ref VehicleConstraintSettings) - This constraint adds virtual wheels or tracks to a body and allows it to behave as a vehicle.

 If you want to constrain a dynamic object to the unmovable 'world' you can use [Body::sFixedToWorld](@ref Body::sFixedToWorld) instead of creating a static body.